Food safety recalls

-Date marking ensures foods are discarded before bacteria reproduces to levels that can cause foodborne illness.
+Date marking ensures foods are discarded before bacteria reproduce to levels that can cause foodborne illness.
 ODA provides tips on how to decide what the date on your food means and whether or not the food is still safe to eat.

 Safe shopping bags